sktime/sktime/docs/source/developer_guide/deprecation.rst

 Before removing or changing sktime's public API, we need to deprecate it.
 This gives users and developers time to transition to the new functionality.

-Once functionality is deprecated, it will be removed in the next release.
+Once functionality is deprecated, it will be removed in the next minor release.
+We follow `semantic versioning <https://semver.org>`_, where the version number denotes <major>.<minor>.<patch>.
 For example, if we add the deprecation warning in release v0.9.0, we remove the functionality in release v0.10.0.